AdamSobieski/Narratology/Content/Knowledge.md

 ## Second-order Logic and Recursive Expressiveness

-In the considered system, special types could include certain delegate types, which, as variable types, could enable second-order expressions, and `Expression<Func<IKnowledge, bool>>` which, when used as predicates' parameters, could enable recursive expressiveness.
+In the considered system, special types might include certain delegate types, which, as variable types, could enable second-order expressions, and `Expression<Func<IKnowledge, bool>>` which, when used as predicates' parameters, could enable recursive expressiveness.

 Here is an example of a second-order expression, a rule with a quantified variable of a delegate type:
 ```cs